%20(2).avif)

 .avif)

-ECS workloads run on Amazon EC2 or on AWS Fargate for serverless container compute, and are often paired with Amazon ECR for image storage and CI/CD pipelines for automated releases.
-For related platform patterns, see DevOps Engineering.
+ECS runs containers on Amazon EC2 or on AWS Fargate for serverless compute, and typically integrates with Amazon ECR for image storage, Elastic Load Balancing for traffic management, and CI/CD pipelines for automated releases.
+Related delivery practices are often covered in DevOps Engineering.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.